helium/HIP/0000-designate-mobile-network-onboarding-fees-and-device-definition.md

 After the passing of this HIP, the Helium Foundation will need to modify the A Score code within the DAO Utility Score for the MOBILE Network to reflect the new onboard fee.

 ## Success Metrics
-The primary success metric will be greater daily HNT emissions to the MOBILE SubDAO treasury.
+The primary success metric will be greater daily HNT emissions to the MOBILE subDAO treasury.